fraczles/Next-js-Blog-Boilerplate/_posts/2022-02-13-an-experiment.md

 image: /assets/images/posts/random-img.jpg
 ---

 Just a place for me to dump thoughts.
+More thoughts to come.